 Foreign language and sign language interpretation can be provided at no charge with 14 days advance notice to the meeting host or via email.
 If you need help in a foreign language to register, please see our language assistance web page.

-Get Involved in DEC's Summer Outreach Initiatives
+Get Involved in DEC's Winter Outreach Initiatives

 Want more ways to get involved?
 DEC offers a wide array of different programs for the public to participate in - check out the list of current initiatives below.
 This list is updated regularly.